Amazing Australian Pubs

 Hideaway B&B, Cape Tribulation, N.Qld.

-it is not on the Stuart Highway and you need to make a bit of a
+not on the Stuart Highway and you need to make a bit of a detour.
+It has

 Heartbreak Hotel

-over a 100 kms from the ocean.
-It sits in the middle of absolute
+a 100 kms from the ocean.
+It sits in the middle of absolute nowhere and

-nowhere and is located a bit over 100km. from Borroloola, the nearest
+is located a bit over 100km. from Borroloola, the nearest town.
+Usually

 Larrimah